 Defines the correspondence between region indices (or names) and material indices (or names).
 It defines also regions with magnetic and/or electric field.
-There is the possibility of selectively changing region material to another material (and/or switching on/off possible fields) when transporting radioactive decay products.
-Radioactive decay products originating from regions switched to a different material are ignored.
+There is the possibility of selectively changing region material to vacuum/blackhole (and/or switching on/off possible fields) when transporting radioactive decay products.
+Radioactive decay products originating from regions switched to vacuum/blackhole are ignored.
 This is helpful for situations where the emissions of an activated object in a complex environment have to be evaluated standalone.